LIOMLab/MouseLab/README.md

 ## Usage

 Replace the </local/directory> below with the path to the directory where you store data which you want to use within docker.
-These files will be availbe in the /root/ or ~ directory within the docker image.
+These files will be available in the /root/ or ~ directory within the docker image.

 ```docker pull liomlab/pythonlab:latest```